Cheap pet insurance

 The UK pet population has comfortably exceeded 20 million, and it's estimated that over half of households have pets.
 Yet far too many owners risk hefty bills by not having insurance.

-But even if you've got plenty of cash stashed away for emergencies, insurance can often work out cheaper (if you need to claim), so before you buy, here are nine things you should know...
+And even if you've got plenty of cash stashed away for emergencies, insurance can often work out cheaper (if you need to claim).
+So before you buy, here are nine things you should know...

 My cat has had £10,000 worth of treatment in the past two years, all paid for by insurance.
 He would be dead now if I hadn't had insurance.
 Debbie, via Facebook